koenrane/KR-new-site/content/lessons-i-ve-learned-from-self-teaching.md

 I was pretty frustrated with myself.

 [It's not that I didn't understand it](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#aeSEWFZoNu3M3RmgL).
-I just didn't remember it, especially on the spot.
+I just didn't remember it, especially under pressure.
 The worst part was that I had brushed up on calculus _the previous spring_, and I still didn't remember it.
 Turns out that my brain won't remember material it doesn't use for months on end, even if forgetting that material would be embarrassing.

 Enter [Anki](https://apps.ankiweb.net/), an amazing spaced repetition system (\$20 for iOS, free for computer).
 The way I like to explain Anki is: